 Discussion and conclusion:

 Created in off-line drafting.
 Qualcomm asked for clarifications of bullet 7 on how this is used by the core network to optimise mobility and to describe that assistance information can be provided to the RAN.
 MediaTek suggested removing bullet 6C.
 These were examples and the bullet should be clarified to indicate this.
 This was further discussed off-line and revised in TD S2-166236 which was reviewed.
-Further corrections were needed and this was revised off-line in TD S2-166275 <RETURN - EMAIL>
+Further corrections were needed and this was revised off-line in TD S2-166275.
+This was left for e-mail approval. e-mail revision 1 approved.
+Revised to TD S2-166295.
+Approved.

 TD S2-165622 (P-CR) Interim agreement on mobility management parameters.
 (Source: LG Electronics).
 Abstract: This paper analysed the proposed solutions which are related mobility management parameters to saving CN/RAN resources and also UE power consumption in regard to different UE service requests.
 Consequently, the interim agreement is proposed for mobility management parameters to control efficient UE's mobility.